 It is understood that previous redevelopment of former industrial sites adjacent to South Beach caused much concern and nuisance to surrounding residents particularly in the form of dust and potential airborne contaminants.

 The development of a solar farm with structures which effectively sit on top of existing material will cause significantly less disturbance than the residential development of the 1990s and 2000s.
-Notwithstanding some disturbance may occur and this will be managed in the following way.

 7.5 How will risks around the potential presence of gas near high voltage equipment be managed?